-\Child Care Lab (30 hours per designated course)-Field Experience (40 hours)-field experiences and observations in urban, rural, and high poverty areas at a variety of inclusive child care centers, intermediate units, early intervention agency-based facilities, and other settings serving infants, toddlers, and preschool children with developmental delays/ disabilities.
-PA Child Abuse History Clearance, PA State Police Criminal Record Check, physical exam, and TB screening test required for Child Care Lab courses. \Student Teaching (280 practicum hours) in a classroom setting with young children.
+\Child Care Lab (hours per designated course)-Field Experience (40 hours)-field experiences and observations in urban, rural, and high poverty areas at a variety of inclusive child care centers, intermediate units, early intervention agency-based facilities, and other settings serving infants, toddlers, and preschool children with developmental delays/ disabilities.

++Student Teaching (280 practicum hours) in a classroom setting with young children.

-All students must complete or test out of MAT 090 or MAT 100 since neither fulfills a Mathematics requirement.
+All students must complete or test out of MAT 090 since this course does not fulfill a Mathematics requirement.
 Recommendations: